dmatscheko/metacompiler/README.md

 ##### The stack

 This API provides a hirarchical stack that is handled like the local variables of `up.arr`.
-This is useful to bring data to the other side of EBNF matchers.

 * __pop() object__
 Pops an arbitrary object from the local stack.